How we keep your personal data safe

 - monitor who we are in contact with to protect the charity against fraud, money laundering and other risks

-- improve and personalise our services /communications for the benefit of all those in contact with Age Concern Colchester and NE Essex and better understand how people interact with our website
+- improve and personalise our services /communications for the benefit of all those in contact with Age Well East and better understand how people interact with our website

 - Collect and process information to deliver appropriate services to you